Deltares-research/EO-Flood-Ops/README.md

 - `--model`: Path to the pickled trained model
 - `--output`: Path where the output flood extent map will be saved

-Note that the input CSV file can be exported from **DELFT-FEWS** and must follow this structure:
+Note that the input CSV file can be exported from **Delft-FEWS** and must follow this structure:

 | GMT+7 | ID6     |
 |-------|---------|